salah-alstre/CertifyMe/README.md

 👉 **Building Scalable Applications**: Gained advanced skills in building scalable and performant applications using modern tools and best practices.

-👉 **Chatbot Integration for Problem Solving**: Developed and integrated chatbots to enhance user experience and provide instant problem-solving capabilities.

-👉 **Contributing to Open Source**: Contributed to several open-source projects, refining my coding and collaboration skills.

 👉 **Building Real-World Projects**: Developed several personal projects that have been deployed and shared with the community.

 ## <a name="quick-start">🤸 Quick Start</a>